 Ms. Loveland has spent a lifetime in public service.
-She was appointed to serve on the Washington State Public Disclosure Commission and served as Chair in 1981.
-Over the course of a 25 year career serving the citizens of Washington State, Ms. Loveland as served on the Tri-Cities Diversification Board and Nuclear Waste Advisory Council.
+She was appointed to serve on the Washington State Public Disclosure Commission and served as chair in 1981.
+Over the course of a 25 year career serving the citizens of Washington State, Ms. Loveland has served on both the Tri-Cities Diversification Board and Nuclear Waste Advisory Council.

 She was elected as President of Washington State County Treasurer's Association and served as President of Washington State County Officials.
-She also served as Director on the Board of Directors of the National Association of County Treasurers and Finance Officers and was elected Washington State Senator in 1992; serving until 2000.
+She also served as a director on the Board of Directors of the National Association of County Treasurers and Finance Officers and was elected to the Washington State Senate in 1992 in which she served until 2000.

-She was appointed Director of Washington State Department of Agriculture by former Governor Gary Locke and served the agency from 2002 to 2008.
-She currently serves as a member of the advisory council to Washington State University-Tri-Cities, a Board member of Tri-Cities Economic Development Council and Board member TVW, the state’s public affairs television network.
-Valoria Loveland appointed by Governor Christine Gregoire to the Washington Lottery Commisson in 2009.
+She was appointed Director of the Washington State Department of Agriculture by former Governor Gary Locke and served from 2002 to 2008.
+She currently serves as a member of the advisory council to Washington State University-Tri-Cities, a board member of Tri-Cities Economic Development Council and a board member of TVW, the state’s public affairs television network.
+Valoria Loveland was appointed by Governor Christine Gregoire to the Washington Lottery Commission in 2009.

 Peter Bogdanoff was an executive policy advisor to Governor Chris Gregoire from 2005 to 2013.
 He specialized in labor issues, including workers' compensation, unemployment insurance, collective bargaining, worker safety and workforce development.
 Before joining the Gregoire Administration, Mr. Bogdanoff was active in the Washington Education Association in a number of roles.
 He served as President of the Bellevue Education Association for four terms, and was elected to the WEA Board of Directors, and the WEA Executive Committee.
 He began his career as high school teacher in the Bellevue School District where he taught social studies, speech and debate, and Russian language.
 Later, he served as social studies coordinator and curriculum developer for the District.